We support talented young women from less privileged backgrounds.

 We want to see them climbing up the ladder and striving for greatness, so we don’t stop at scholarships and

-With your backing, we also help with internships and the transition to tech jobs after their graduation or with entrepreneurial efforts.
+With your backing, we also help with internships and the transition to tech jobs or entrepreneurial efforts after graduation.

 Why WE DO IT

-The software engineer Tracy Chou asked a simple question: how many of the engineers that currently work for tech giants are women?
+The software engineer and diversity advocate Tracy Chou asked a simple question: how many of the engineers that currently work for tech giants are women?
 The answer: 12%.
 And this is in the modern western hemisphere; that percentage is much lower in Africa and other countries in the third world.

 Women are opportunity-seekers and risk-takers – attributes that are vital in inspiring them to become technology leaders and entrepreneurs.
-For instance, the entrepreneurial drive of African women is exceptional and often is the backbone of economic growth and a powerful engine of development and financial inclusion.
+For instance, the entrepreneurial drive of African women is exceptional: it is often the backbone of economic growth, as well as a powerful engine of development and financial inclusion.

 However, we need more women role models to be champions in lifting up and inspiring other women to break the barriers into technology careers and entrepreneurship.